-While a degree and strong analytical skills can certainly help you succeed in trading, they will do little good without live practise.
+While a degree and strong analytical skills can certainly help you succeed in trading, they will do little good without live practice.

-Some believe mastery requires 10,000 hours of practise.
+Some believe mastery requires 10,000 hours of practice.
 Generating success in trading will likely necessitate similar diligence.

 At any rate, you don't want to lose money while getting the practise you need.
 Using Forex simulation software on a demo account lets you learn the ropes and avoid putting your hard-earned money at risk.

 There are two types of trading simulation software.

 The first one uses a simple algorithm to mimic the broader market.
 The second one is a sophisticated trading platform, which offers a far more realistic market experience.
 While both can be useful, the latter provides much greater value.
 Let's review the most important factors involved in selecting the right trading software.

 Having a live pricing feed is crucial to Forex trading simulation software.
 This feature will provide you with real-time price data.
 Without this information, you will not be able to evaluate your trades effectively.

 When you're ready to begin practising with a demo account, it's important to use a paper amount close to the sum you expect to use for live trading.

 Practising trading with a demo account will: